Are Hurricanes Getting Stronger Because of Anthropogenic Climate Change?

 A Question To Catastrophic Anthropogenic Climate Change Deniers

-I would like to address all the climate deniers with a rhetorical question: What is worse than two Category 4 major hurricane landfalls within 15 days of each other, two simultaneous 150+ mph hurricanes in the same basin at the same time, three catastrophic major hurricane landfalls in the US or US Islands, and a hurricane that has been at or above 180 mph for more than 37 hours?
-Read a newspaper report about the 2017 Atlantic hurricane season after the season ends, and you'll find out.
+I would like to address all the climate deniers with a rhetorical question: What is worse than two Category 4 major hurricane landfalls within 15 days of each other, two simultaneous 150+ mph hurricanes in the same basin at the same time, three catastrophic major hurricane landfalls in the US or US Islands, and a hurricane that has been at or above 185 mph for 37 hours?
+Read a newspaper report about the 2017 Atlantic hurricane season, and you will find out.

 Final Thoughts on The Matter